gitpod-io/retired-gatsby-website/src/docs/command-line-interface.md

 Gitpod workspaces can be configured - see [Configuring Workspaces](/docs/configuration/) for more details. `gp init` helps creating this configuration by guiding through this process and producing a `gitpod.yml` in the end (think `npm init`).

 ## Open
-Modern editors/IDE's sport command line tooling to open a file (e.g. VS Code `code foo.txt`).
+Modern editors/IDE's support command line tooling to open a file (e.g. VS Code `code foo.txt`).
 In Gitpod this can be done using `gp open <filename>`.
 We have also added common aliases for `gp open`: `code` and `open`.

 ## Preview